Click here to edit using the old editor

 Step into the future of engineering with our BEng (Hons) Mechanical Engineering with Year in Industry.

 This professionally focused degree combines academic excellence with valuable industry experience, giving you a competitive edge as you prepare to launch your career.
-Designed in collaboration with BAE Systems and aligned with real-world industry needs, the programme blends rigorous technical education with practical, project-based learning.
+Designed in collaboration with BAE Systems and aligned with real-world industry needs, the course blends rigorous technical education with practical, project-based learning.

 You’ll study in purpose-built facilities equipped with advanced technology—from robotics and 3D printing to CAD and automation systems—and learn from expert academic staff with strong links to industry.
 The addition of a structured year in industry gives you the opportunity to apply your learning in a real-world context, gaining hands-on experience, building your professional network, and developing the confidence and capabilities to thrive in the engineering sector.